 Whether or not you track your team’s time (which is recommended) it is important that you know where your own time goes in a day.
 You should make it a habit to keep a note of how you spend your time.
 It will help you understand whether you are spending time on the top priority project tasks.
 You might think that you are, but are you?
 Timesheets or time recording of some form will help, even if it is just an hourly log on a notepad.

-Understanding business objectives is a key criteria for any project manager who wants to make an impact on customers and stakeholders.
-If you can show that you have delivered something of value, then it’s easy to demonstrate the impact you have and value that you bring to the company.
+Understanding business objectives is a key criterion for any project manager who wants to make an impact on customers and stakeholders.
+If you can show that you have delivered something of value, then it’s easy to demonstrate the impact you have and the value that you bring to the company.

 Make it a habit of asking your stakeholders what business value they are expecting and how they want to use whatever it is that your project is delivering for them.
 Talk to them about how they define success.
 You can build this into a repeatable process at the start of every project.